Krystian-key/warsztat1_krajeew04/README.md

 ## How to run?
-#### - Fork and Clone my project and then Simply play by using terminal!
+#### - Fork and Clone my project and then Simply play by using terminal and have fun!

 ## Languages and Tools Used: